globaltimer/iOS/readme.md

 ## ⌚  Awesome global clock app for iOS ⌚

-“What time is it in Vancouver when it’s 8:00 AM in Tokyo?”
+“What time is it in Vancouver when it’s 8:00 AM in Tokyo?”<br>
 “I wanna organize a global meeting.
-When is suitable for all our member?
+When is suitable for all our member?<br>

 Now it’s time to use this app!
 Only 2 steps, an awesome global clock for you is ready right now!